-The Utility Committee reviewed and discussed this program during their December 13, 2023, and again at their January 10, 2024 meeting and revised their recommendation to the Board of Aldermen for participating in the ServLine Program at the \$2,500 coverage level for both water and sewer and to not make participation mandatory.
+The Utility Committee reviewed and discussed this program during their December 13, 2023, meeting and recommend to the Board of Aldermen participating in the ServLine Program at the \$1,000 coverage level for both water and sewer and to not make participation mandatory.
+This will result in an additional \$3.60/month on all residential and commercial utility bills.
 This is an "Opt-out" program.
 This means the charges would be added to all accounts and the customer would need to contact the Utility Office to cancel their participation.